Sai-Kumar-SK/migration/README.md

 ## Scaling

-For migrating hundreds of repositories:
-- Increase `--max-workers` based on your system capabilities
+- Increase `--max-workers` based on your system capabilities.
-- Use `--repos-file` for batch processing
+- Use `--git-file` for batch processing; `-g <cache-dir>` is applied per repo to avoid lock contention.
-- Monitor system resources during migration
-- Consider running in batches for very large migrations